At the ABC Medical Center we have more accreditations and certifications than any other private and public hospital in Mexico.

 ABC- Kardias Pediatric Heart Center

-Since 2012, Kardias and the ABC Medical Center have teamed up to create the first and only Pediatric Heart Center in a private hospital in Mexico.
+Since 2012, Kardias and the ABC Medical Center have teamed up to create the first and only Pediatric Heart Center.

 The results are overwhelming: mortality and morbidity rates comparable to the best centers in the world and attention to the most complex heart problems.